InAnimaTe/docker-steamcmd-play/README.md

 ### It's play time!

 This repository aims to provide *ready to play* dedicated server docker images for the most popular Valve games.
-A mere `docker run -d -p 27015:27015 inanimate/steamcmd-play:css` will launch a *Counter-Strike: Source* dedicated server ready for you and your friends to join.
+A mere `docker run -d -p 27000-27015:27000-27015/udp -p 27015:27015 inanimate/steamcmd-play:css` will launch a *Counter-Strike: Source* dedicated server ready for you and your friends to join.

 ### What's Available?